❄️ Don’t miss our Holiday Sale! ❄️ Save 30% on a full year of Premium+ Claim your discount here >

 Get familiar with the parts of acoustic and electric guitars

-We’ve just gone through the basic guitar anatomy, and you now know the different parts of the guitar a bit better.
-As you play and practice, you’ll get more and more familiar with your instrument and the different parts.
+We’ve just gone through basic guitar anatomy, and you now know the different parts of the guitar a bit better.
+As you play and practice, you’ll get more and more familiar with your instrument and its different parts.

-If you found this guide helpful, make sure to check out the entire guitar tutorial video where Sonja walks you through the first steps of learning to play the guitar, including how to hold the guitar and fret.
+If you found this guide helpful, make sure to check out the entire guitar tutorial video.
+Sonja will walk you through the first steps of learning to play the guitar, including how to hold the guitar and fret the strings.

 To learn more and improve your guitar-playing skills, try Yousician’s interactive online guitar lessons and learn to play your favorite songs.
 You can try Yousician for free and get started on your guitar-playing journey!